-Trump, GOP At Odds Over Border Adjustment Tax
+Trump, GOP At Odds Over "Border Adjustment" Tax

 There's no doubt that President Trump and House Republican leaders are interested in a border tax.
 The question is what kind.
 Trump wants to tax imports to punish individual countries, like Mexico, and pay for his border wall.

 House Republican leaders have a much more dramatic idea.
-They would levy a "border adjustment tax" of 20 percent on imports from all countries.
+They would levy what they call a "border adjustment tax" of 20 percent on imports from all countries.

 Texas Rep. Kevin Brady, chairman of the House Ways and Means Committee, is a big supporter of this approach.
 In an interview with NPR, Brady said that right now, "American companies and workers are competing with one hand tied behind their backs, because our tax code is so outdated."

-Brady says many of our trading partners use a value-added tax that taxes U.S. goods and services, while subsidizing their own exports.
+Brady says many of our trading partners use a value-added tax (VAT) that taxes U.S. goods and services, while subsidizing their own exports.
 Brady argue that unfairly penalizes U.S. products.

 Many leading economists, from President Reagan's former White House adviser, Martin Feldstein, to liberal economist Paul Krugman, say that's a mistaken understanding of how the VAT tax works.
 They say U.S. companies are not disadvantaged.